Sister City Information

 - Major Industries: Shipbuilding, fishing, mining

 Magadan is a popular tourist destination today, in part because of its painful association with the Gulag forced labor camps of the Stalin era.
-In 1996, sculptor Ernst Neizvestny completed the Mask of Sorrow monument, which stands in Magadan commemorating those who died in the Kolmya labor camps during the Soviet purges.
+In 1996, sculptor Ernst Neizvestny completed the Mask of Sorrow monument, which stands in Magadan commemorating those who died in the Kolyma labor camps during the Soviet purges.
+The Church of the Nativity is part of the diocese of Anchorage, Alaska, and ministers to the survivors of the labor camps.